kb2ma/daghead/README-openwsn.md

   * `pkg/openwsn/doc.txt`
   * comments in `dist/tools/openvisualizer.inc.mk`

 Using samr21-xpro for all nodes.
-Also removed use of channel hopping in flash commands.
+Configured to use a single channel (no hopping).

 See section below on eliding join mode.